riasingh2353/team27/docs/Lab3.md

 SHOW DIAGRAM OF MAZE

 Since the maximum payload for the transceivers is 32 bytes, we decided to choose a 3 byte encoding scheme that is efficient but not too restrictive such that the base station would have to infer a lot of information.
+The data structure we chose to contain this information in is a byte array, since the first byte is related specifically to wall information and the last two bytes are related to treasure information.
 A diagram of the encoding scheme is shown below:

 SHOW DIAGRAM OF ENCODING SCHEME

-The data structure which we chose to encode our maze information is a 3 byte array.
-In order to transmit information between